magento/devdocs/src/guides/v2.3/install-gde/install/cli/install-cli-subcommands-maint.md

   - System
   - Setup
 ---

-{:.bs-callout-info}
-The following guide is for using the standard Magento Maintenance Mode.
-If you need to use a Custom Maintenance Page then follow this [Guide]({{ page.baseurl }}/comp-mgr/trouble/cman/maint-mode.html#compman-trouble-maint-create).
+The following guide refers to a standard Magento maintenance mode page.
+If you need to use a custom maintenance page, see [Create the custom maintenance page]({{ page.baseurl }}/comp-mgr/trouble/cman/maint-mode.html#compman-trouble-maint-create).

-Magento uses [maintenance mode]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#maintenance-mode) to disable bootstrapping; for example, while you're maintaining, upgrading, or reconfiguring your site.
+Magento uses [maintenance mode]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html#maintenance-mode) to disable bootstrapping.
+For example, while you are maintaining, upgrading, or reconfiguring your site.

 Magento detects maintenance mode as follows: